 Due to limitations with 3rd party payment processors, certain accounts cannot be refunded by PIA directly.
 Accounts purchased through the Apple Store, Giftcards or 3rd party deal sites, can only be refunded by the payment processor.

-It's interesting to see a mention of “Giftcards” in the refund policy since PIA does not offer that payment option anymore.
-You will also be denied a refund if you “materially breach” any part of the Terms of Service.
+Note that you will be denied a refund if you “materially breach” any part of the Terms of Service.

 Payment options – At the time of this PIA review, they currently offer four different payment methods, as you can see below:

 This is a pretty good selection of options.
+There is also the option to pay for PIA using gift cards from approved retailers.
 Some VPNs do not even support cryptocurrency payments, as we noted in the IPVanish review.
-So overall this is another strong point for PIA.
+So overall, this is another strong point for PIA.

 Private Internet Access Cons